 It is important not to apply for deals you will not be accepted for because each application you make will leave a footprint on your credit file and have a negative impact on your credit score.
-Our Smart Search tool, will help identify the loans you are most likely to be eligible for.
+Our Eligibility Checker, will help identify the loans you are most likely to be eligible for.

 There are also steps you can take to improve your credit rating and it is well worth trying to do this if you are thinking of applying for a loan or credit card.